Natural Life Cycle

 To encourage healthy growth, cut them off any wilting or browning flowers with sharp shears to ensure the plant devotes more energy to retaining its healthy flowers.
 If your plant’s health continues deteriorating, here are some of the common reasons why your anthurium is losing flowers, and how to help it recover.

-Both too much and too little water can cause anthurium to lose their flowers – but too much water can cause root rot and kill your plant altogether.
+Both too frequent and too infrequent watering can cause anthuriums to lose their flowers.
+Watering too frequently can cause root rot and kill your plant altogether.
 If your plant’s leaves are turning brown or wilting along with losing flowers, you need to make some quick course corrections in your plant care routine.

-Anthurium are tropical flower plants and require warm temperatures to thrive.
+Anthurium plants are tropical flower plants and require warm temperatures to thrive.
 While indoor plants are usually kept warm enough, cold damage can occur due to overzealous AC units or during winter.
-Your Anthurium prefers temperatures between 65-80 degrees during the day and no cooler than 60 degrees at night.
+Your Anthurium prefers temperatures between 65-80°F during the day and no cooler than 60°F at night.
 Air circulation can help your plant, but avoid placing it near heating and air conditioning vents and fans.

-The more light the plant receives, the more flowers your plant will produce – but never expose it to direct sunlight as that’s the fastest way to not only lose flowers but kill your plant.
-Place your Anthurium in a spot with bright indirect light.
-During the winter they can handle less light.
+The more light the plant receives, the more flowers your plant will produce – but too much sunlight will cause the flowers to die off.
+Keep the plant away from direct light and instead in a spot with bright indirect light.

 Your Anthurium loves a humid environment, so misting daily can help your plant recover.
 Use a pebble tray or a humidifier during the winter months when the air tends to be much drier.